STJRush/astropi/mission_space_lab/ideasForYourCode.md

   print(" |_____/ \____/|_| \_|    |_|    |_| /_/    \_\_| \_|_____\_____|  ")
   print("                                                                   ")

   print("Space is 99.99% vacuum.
-If anything, THIS is far more normal by the standards of the universe")
+If anything, THIS is far more normal by the standards of the universe.")